mlibrary/about-amherst/src/content/events/2021-02-03-latin-american-studies-association-may-26-29.md

 ---
 templateKey: event
-title: >-
-  American Association of Teachers of Slavic and East European Languages, February 17-20
-summary: ACP attends its first AATSEEL
+title: 'Latin American Studies Association, May 5-8'
+summary: ACP will be online for LASA 2022
 date: 2021-02-03T18:44:55.006Z
 ---
-Amherst College Press will have a booth and be available to meet with authors during this year's AATSEEL conference in Philadelphia.
+Amherst College Press will be attending this year's virtual LASA conference.
 Send us an email if you'd like to connect.